 Accompanied by an interpreter guide, climb to the top of this unusual structure and take in the view of the St. Lawrence.
 Explore the exhibits in the lighthouse keeper’s house and the foghorn shed.

-, the only submarine open to the public in Canada, and the Empress of Ireland Pavilion, which commemorates this maritime tragedy through a 3D multimedia show as well as an exhibit of artefacts rescued from the wreck.
+Also visit the Onondaga, the only submarine open to the public in Canada, and the Empress of Ireland Pavilion, which commemorates this maritime tragedy through a multimedia show as well as an exhibit of artefacts rescued from the wreck.

-- Early June to mid-October: from 9 a.m. to 5 p.m.
-Off-season: upon reservation for groups.
+Schedule9 a.m. to 6 p.m.
+Off-season: upon reservation for groups

 - Tourisme Bas-Saint-Laurent